-First things first, these types of fountains are beasts!
+First things first, these types of backyard fountains are beasts!
 They weigh a freakin’ ton.
 So, make sure you have someone to help you.
 Luke and I can barely lift the top piece together and the few times that we needed to get the bottom bowl off… we’ve had to have extra help.

-If you can’t tilt the bowl, then you can use a bucket and just scoop it out.
+- Dump the water out of the bowls first.
+If you can tilt the bowl, then let the water pour out that way.
+(If you can’t tilt the bowl, then you can use a bucket and just scoop it out.
 Last year we used a suction pump with our hose and that worked as well.
-Just work with what you have.
+Just work with what you have.)

 Also, most pumps come without the hosing for the spout.
 Make sure to buy that while you are at it.

 Once the pump was tested and we knew it worked, we put it inside our fountain.